Freight Rail Investment Bank now accepting project applications

 The State of Washington administers both a grant program and a loan program to support freight rail capital needs and investment.
 Five projects have received grants from the Freight Rail Assistance Program for the 2013-2015 biennium.
 The Freight Rail Investment Bank (loan program) has awarded funds to nine projects for the 2013-2015 biennium.
 While no additional funds are expected in the grant program for the remainder of the 2013-2015 biennium, $1.9 million in allocated funds remain available in the Freight Rail Investment Bank program for applicants that meet the requirements of the program as described below and in the application packet (pdf 2.1 mb).
 Applications are due September 20, 2013.

 The Freight Rail Investment Bank program is a loan program available to the public sector.
 This program is intended for either smaller projects or as a small part of a larger project, where state funds would enable the project to be completed.

-- The governor and state legislature will provide $5 million for the Freight Rail Investment Bank program during the 2013-2015 biennium.
+- The governor and state legislature allocated $7.33 million for the Freight Rail Investment Bank program during the 2013-2015 biennium.

 - This loan program is open to organizations in the public sector only, as loans to the private sector are outside the constitution of the state.

 - The loan maximum is $250,000, but could be higher depending on the amount of qualifying applications received and the caliber of proposed projects.
 Additionally, all applicants have to prove a minimum 20 percent match.